-Designed by Welton Becket Associates, the 1963 Cinerama Dome was inspired by Buckminster Fuller and features as its centerpiece a geodesic dome of 316 interlocking concrete panels.
+Designed by Welton Becket Associates in 1963, Cinerama Dome was inspired by Buckminster Fuller.
+The theater features as its centerpiece a geodesic dome of 316 interlocking concrete panels.
 The site of many Hollywood movie premieres, the Cinerama Dome has been described by the L.A.
 Times as “one of the finest theaters in America.”

-The Cinerama Dome was a major victory of the Conservancy and its Modern Committee, saving the world’s first all-concrete geodesic dome and an unique Hollywood theatre from significant alteration.
-Today, the Cinerama Dome is operated by ArcLight Cinemas, refurbished with a brand new screen and specially designed acoustic system just for the Dome.
+Today, the Cinerama Dome is operated by ArcLight Cinemas, refurbished with a new screen and specially designed acoustic system just for the Dome.

 In 1998, the Cinerama Dome’s owners, Pacific Theaters, proposed a project that would have destroyed the theater’s existing plaza, box offices, and marquee, turned the lobby of the theater into a restaurant, excavated 15 feet from the front of the theater to build “stadium seating,” and removed the theater’s curved screen.
 The project’s proposed entertainment development also would have engulfed the existing dome on the exterior, making it virtually invisible from the street.